MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 - Tailor-make built-in roles to custom roles that work for you

-Azure Machine Learning has several default roles: owner, contributor, reader and data scientist.
+Azure Machine Learning has several default roles: owner, contributor, reader, and data scientist.
 However, we recommend creating more granular customer roles.
 For more information, see [Manage access to a workspace](/azure/machine-learning/how-to-assign-roles#example-custom-roles).

 ### Managing Docker images centrally